Blue Circular Nets

 Project description

 Long distances and lack of critical mass are key challenges for organising waste management in many parts of the northern, peripheral and sparsely populated areas of Europe.
 This is highlighted even more in the case of end-of-life (EOL) fishing gear, which due to the changes in legislation, has to be collected separately.
+Blue Circular Nets (CIRCNETS) was a Northern Periphery and Arctic (NPA) 2021 - 2027 programme funded project, which supports the setting up of a collection system for EOL fishing gear in the NPA region.

-Blue Circular Nets (CIRCNETS) is a Northern Periphery and Arctic 2021 - 2027 programme funded (NPA) project, which will support the setting up of a collection system for EOL fishing gear in the NPA region.
-Finding out, how collection can be organised regionally in a most efficient and economic way, which also adheres to the "do no significant harm" principle, requires solutions to be looked at from other regions, which have already taken steps towards this.
-However, the collection of fishing gear opens up a possibility to proceed towards a more circular economy, and find out ways, how the collected materials can be recycled regionally.
+Finding out how collection can be organised regionally in a most efficient and economical way, which also adheres to the "do no significant harm" principle, requires solutions to be looked at from other regions, which have already taken steps towards this.
+The collection of fishing gear also opens a possibility to proceed towards a more circular economy and find out ways how the collected materials can be recycled regionally.
+CIRCNETS created solutions for both of these issues by drafting a blueprint for the collection, treatment and recycling of EOL fishing gear in the NPA region.
+The project partnership included organisations from Finland, Sweden, Norway, Ireland, and Iceland.

 Project actions